 The first reason why GMC is hyper-relevant to SEO for ecommerce brands is that it enables you to show up for free listings within the Google shopping experience.
 We do not yet know how this impacts other traditional ranking factors, but it is important to note that free listing URLs are those from feeds.
 We have seen brands tagging these URLs and those are the URLs coming through when we select them from free listings.

-We highly recommend you tag these URLs to easily identify high-trafficked free listings as GMC can be very limited in analysing this organic data.
+We highly recommend you tag these URLs to easily identify high-trafficked free listings as GMC can be very limited in analyzing this organic data.
 Additionally, since the increased presence of free listings we have seen a large amount of product page data being under reported in Google Search Console (GSC).

 Your local visibility will improve 📍